the-technat/dotfiles/README.md

 </details>

 ## New ideas
-- What about docker on remote linux?
-- What about all the system packages in a devcontainer?
-- Test on multiple WSL2 installations
 - Do we want to set macOS UI settings?
 - Support work machine
 - Take inspiration from https://github.com/axinorm/macbook-setup and https://github.com/twpayne/dotfiles
-- Simplify SSH key management to function independent on ephemeral / remote machines